 2009 marked the first year that Sunset was authorized by the State of Texas to confer religious degrees.
-Eighty-nine alumni choose to upgrade their existing certificates from Sunset for a Bachelor of Biblical Studies degrees.
+Eighty-nine alumni choose to upgrade their existing certificates from Sunset for a Bachelor of Biblical Studies degree.
 Additionally, nine students entered Sunset's Graduate Program in hopes of achieving a Master of Biblical Studies degree.
 This two-year program is designed to allow a minister to continue his education while staying in ministry wherever that may be.
 Sunset launched a three-year, 12-million-dollar "Let's Go...
 Make Disciples" campaign in 2005.
 The campaign goal was reached and surpassed.
 Gifts given totalled $13,070,894.
 Renewed by this support, Sunset continues its tradition of using its past blessings to launch into a future filled with kingdom growth and world evangelism.

 2012 brought 50 years of ministry training from Sunset International Bible Institute.
 The school celebrated throughout the year and marked the occasion by setting up a special memorial "Ebenezer" stone in the newly completed Missions Plaza.

 Sunset International Bible Institute continues to grow through the blessings of God.
 New training programs are underway and new innovations continue.
 A more complete history of the first 50 years has been written by Truman Scott entitled Preach the Word and is available through the Sunset Extension School store.
 To keep up with all that is happening, at Sunset, subscribe to receive Lifeline by email.